chaimss/chaimss/README.md

 - 👋 Hi, I’m @chaimss
+- I taught a Python course for teens in 2011.
+- I'm more of a recreational coder; my day job is in cyber.

 <!---
 chaimss/chaimss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.